Home > Cyber News > 4 Reasons Why You Receive Sextortion and Other Email Scams

 A: Your computer was infected.

-This option should not be overlooked, especially if you have opened a suspicious email attachment or clicked on an unknown link.
+This option should not be overlooked, especially if you have opened a suspicious email attachment or clicked an unknown link.
 Phishing can lead to various outcomes, including the exposure of personal accounts.

 The funny thing is that all popular 2019 phishing scams are also deployed via email messages as the main distribution tactic.
 The recipients are usually sent messages that are disguised as legitimate notifications from a service, program, product or another party concerning a certain type of interaction which is required.
 Most of the times the scams are related to account activity, fraud transactions or password reset reminders.